StockSharp/doc/en/topics/api/connectors/crypto_exchanges/wex_btc_e/graphical_configuration_wex_btc_e.md

-> [!WARNING]
+> [!CAUTION]
-> This exchange has permanently shut down (July 2017 — seized).
-This connector is no longer operational.
-Documentation is preserved for historical reference.
+> **The BTC-e and WEX exchanges have ceased operations.
+The connector no longer works; the documentation is retained for reference only.**

 # Graphical configuration WEX (BTC-e)